PAEJGIT/Anomaly-Detection/README.md

 ## Why this project

-Energy systems produce continuous streams of sensor and market data where anomalies — price spikes, demand surges, equipment faults — need to be detected quickly and reliably.
+Energy systems produce continuous streams of sensor and market data where anomalies like price spikes, demand surges, equipment faults, need to be detected quickly and reliably.
 This project demonstrates a complete anomaly detection pipeline: from data generation and model training to a deployable REST API.

-The approach generalises beyond energy prices to any system with a defined "normal" behaviour — cooling systems, particle detector readings, network traffic, or infrastructure monitoring.
+The approach generalises beyond energy prices to any system with a defined "normal" behaviour, cooling systems, particle detector readings, network traffic, or infrastructure monitoring.

 ## How it works

 The model is an LSTM autoencoder that learns to reconstruct normal electricity price patterns.
 It compresses a 24-hour price window into a compact hidden representation and reconstructs it.
 Windows that deviate from learned patterns produce high reconstruction error, which serves as the anomaly signal.

-1. **Train on normal data only** — the autoencoder learns what typical daily price curves look like
+1. **Train on normal data only** the autoencoder learns what typical daily price curves look like
-2. **Set a threshold** — the 95th percentile of training reconstruction errors defines the boundary of "normal"
+2. **Set a threshold** the 95th percentile of training reconstruction errors defines the boundary of "normal"
-3. **Flag anomalies** — any window with reconstruction error above the threshold is flagged
+3. **Flag anomalies** any window with reconstruction error above the threshold is flagged

 ## Results